aleshaleksey/fansys23/weapons-armour.md

 **Dex rating**: A character with a Dex bonus higher than the rating, only applies the "Dex rating" to all rolls, attacks and saves.

 **Weight Penalty**: Medium and heavy armour give a weight penalty.
+- Medium Armour gives a -2 penalty to all [Con] rolls related to endurance.
 - Heavy Armour gives a -4 penalty to all [Con] rolls related to endurance and a -2 penalty to attack rolls.

 ___